T-Huwa/prms/README.md

-# Hospital Referral Tracking System
+# Patient Referral Management System

 ## Overview

-The Hospital Referral Tracking System is a modern web application designed to manage and track patient referrals between hospitals.
+The PRMS is a modern web application designed to manage and track patient referrals between hospitals.
 Built with Laravel, Inertia.js, and React.js, this application provides a seamless user experience with real-time updates and efficient referral management.
 It uses an SQLite database for lightweight data storage and ease of setup.

 ## Features